13 Best Hiking Trails near Nashville, TN

 Address: 2910 Hobson Pike, Hermitage, Tennessee

-Sedge Hill Trail is a short two-mile round-trip energetic hike in the woods that drops from Beaman Park Nature Center along Henry Creek to Little Marrowbone Creek.
-If you wish to extend your hike, take the 2.5-mile Henry Hollow Loop.
+Sedge Hill Trail is a short 1.2-mile round-trip energetic hike in the woods that drops from Beaman Park Nature Center along Henry Creek to Little Marrowbone Creek.
+If you wish to extend your hike, take the two-mile Henry Hollow Loop.
 Otherwise, turn around and complete 242 feet of elevation to the nature center.
 Enjoy the center's nature exhibits and relax in an Adirondack chair on the deck looking into the forest canopy.

 Beaman Park comprises 2,370 rugged acres, with almost 15 miles of designated hiking trails.
 These trails are less busy than hiking areas in the city, yet the short trek to the country delivers so much more in terms of scenery and serenity.
 If you have time for more hiking, continue south on Old Hickory Blvd to the open pasturelands of Bells Bend Park.

-Address: Beaman Park Nature Center, 5911 Old Hickory Blvd, Ashland City, Tennessee
+Address: Beaman Park Nature Center, 5911 Old Hickory Blvd., Ashland City, Tennessee

 Enjoy the comfortable chairs and view from Bells Bend Outdoor Center when you complete your walk.
 The center features a demonstration garden and outdoor mini climbing wall to safely practice hand and foot holds.
-The property includes historic Buchanan House, built in 1842, and a primitive tent site.
+The property includes the historic Buchanan House, built in 1842, and a primitive tent site.
 Start your hike at the nature center, which is equipped with restrooms.

-Address: Bells Bend Outdoor Center, 4187 Old Hickory Blvd, Nashville, Tennessee
+Address: Bells Bend Outdoor Center, 4187 Old Hickory Blvd., Nashville, Tennessee

 Harpeth River State Park, located 26 miles west of Nashville, is well worth the drive to see the scenic combination of river and limestone.
-This combo is especially striking at one of the most popular trails, Narrows of the Harpeth.
-Short and sweet at 1.1 miles long and 223 feet elevation, this easy to moderate trail features rock formations.
-Most famously, a waterfall emerges from a man-made hole in the rocks.
-This is the former site of the Montgomery Bell Pattison Forge.
+This combo is especially striking at one of the most popular trails, the Narrows Trail.

 Take a short 0.3-mile spur up the limestone Bluff Overlook Trail for a panoramic view of the Harpeth River Narrows.